gregm-mwb/MetaList/README.md

 # MetaList
-I will be dropping the source code behind the ranking system used for WordPress on website https://metamoron.io/ please contribute
+Ranking system for popularity of posts in categories based on user actions from website https://metamoron.io/ please contribute